 The Lost Imperial Nécessaire Fabergé Easter Egg

-The above photograph belonging to Wartski, the London Fabergé specialists is the only surviving image of the Nécessaire Egg.
-The whereabouts of the Egg is currently unknown.
+The above photograph shows the missing Imperial Fabergé Nécessaire Egg.
+The whereabouts of the treasure is currently unknown.
 It was last recorded at Wartski on the 19th June 1952 when it was sold to a buyer named as ‘A Stranger’ for £1250.

 Wartski exhibited the Egg at the first ever Western Exhibition of Fabergé’s work staged at their Regent Street premises three years earlier in November 1949.

 It had lost its Imperial provenance and was described simply as, ‘A fine gold egg, richly set with diamonds, cabochon rubies, emeralds, a large coloured diamond at top and a cabochon sapphire at point.
 The interior is designed as an Etui with thirteen diamond set implements’